borusyak/are213/README.md

 - E2.
 RD extensions: fuzzy RD, spatial RD, RD extrapolation, and more

-F. Miscellaneous topics: Models with multiplicative effects; Poisson regression; More on statistical inference
+F. Miscellaneous topics: Models with multiplicative effects and Poisson regression; More on statistical inference

 --